Rajdave69/Python-Guide/docs/learn/exceptions.md

 | 14  | OverflowError     | Raised when the result of an arithmetic operation is too large to be represented                           |

+The super class of all built-in exceptions is `BaseException`.
+All built-in, non-system-exiting exceptions are derived from `Exception`, directly or indirectly.

 ## Raising an exception